Dynamic Grover Search: Applications in Recommendation systems and Optimization problems: Dynamic Grover's Search

 \subsection{Analysis of Grovers Search in a different scenario}

 In this subsection we discuss the impact of dynamic selection function on the execution of Grover's search.
-We also analyze the required conditions for a Grover step to complete successfully.\\
+We also analyze the required conditions for a Grover's step to complete successfully.\\